-After reading this article, you might be surprised at what actually takes place and relieved to understand the process.
+After reading this article, you might be surprised at what actually takes place and relieved to understand the process of how a body is prepared for cremation.
 You might feel more at ease knowing what has happened or will happen to your loved ones.

 How Is a Body Prepared for Cremation?

 The first stages in getting a body ready for cremation might be the most time-consuming, detailed, and even a bit bureaucratic.
 They are important and necessary, though.

 Where Does the Body Go First and How Does It Get There?

 If the death was at home, from natural causes, and in the presence of family, the practice generally is for the funeral home or crematory to pick up the body from the home.
 This is the best-case scenario.

 Things are often more complicated, though.
 A coroner or medical examiner has to identify the body, determine the cause and manner of death, remove the body and transfer it to a storage facility, and notify the next of kin.
 This happens when:

 - the death was unattended (i.e., the person died alone)

 - the deceased’s body was discovered outside their home

 - the deceased’s body was found in their own home but their death might have been due to suspicious causes,